DrMilkX/cmsc240-lab-2/INSTRUCTIONS.md

 ## Example

 [ScottBot](scottbot), an expert on the Scott Pilgrim series, is given as an example executable chatbot.
 You can run it with the command `./scottbot`
+Try asking it things like "What is Clash at Demonhead?", "Who is Scott", "Where is Second Cup", "When did the video game release?"

 ## Rubric ( 100 Points total )